Skip to content

 The 25.32ha site is located to the east of Eccleshall.
 The site lies immediately south of Stone Road and north of Stafford Road.
 The site is on the edge of the settlement boundary, lying immediately east of the Sancerre Grange development.

 Family-owned housebuilder, Bloor Homes, is preparing an outline planning application for a landscape-led new neighbourhood of up to 500 high-quality family and affordable homes, a new school, a new health centre and extensive green infrastructure on land adjacent to the eastern edge of Eccleshall.
-Up to 30% of the new homes (up to 150) would be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Eccleshall.
+At least 30% of the new homes would be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Eccleshall.

 The site is located outside the greenbelt and occupies a highly sustainable location on the edge of the settlement boundary of Eccleshall.
 It was submitted via Stafford Borough Council’s latest Call for Sites as ECC06 and promoted through the Council’s review of the Local Plan.

 Local planning authorities are required by Government to update their Local Plans every five years.
-The current Local Plan for the Borough was adopted in 2017 and as such has now fallen significantly out of date.
-Progress on producing a Local Plan Review for the Borough has been delayed.
+The current part 1 Local Plan for the Borough was adopted in 2014 and as such has now fallen significantly out of date.
+Progress on producing a Local Plan Review for the Borough was abandoned earlier this year following changes to national planning policy.

-Changes to the National Planning Policy Framework announced by the new Government in late 2024 has doubled the number of homes Stafford Borough will need to deliver from 358 to 782 homes per year.
-This has left Stafford Borough Council will less than a three year housing land supply (Government requires council’s to be able to demonstrate a five year supply of housing land).
+Changes to the National Planning Policy Framework announced by the new Government in late 2024 has doubled the number of homes Stafford Borough will need to deliver from 358 to 749 homes per year.
+This has left Stafford Borough Council with less than a three year housing land supply (Government requires council’s to be able to demonstrate a five year supply of housing land).

-With continued uncertainty on the progress of a new Local Plan, and significantly increased pressure to deliver new homes, Bloor Homes is now preparing to bring forward an outline planning application while continuing to promote the site through the ongoing Local Plan Review.
-This approach will enable the early delivery of much-needed new homes at a sustainable location through the emerging Local Plan, providing crucial community infrastructure in terms of a new school, health centre and highways connections.
+With continued uncertainty on the progress of a new Local Plan, and significantly increased pressure to deliver new homes, Bloor Homes is now preparing to bring forward an outline planning application while continuing to promote the site through the emerging Local Plan.
+This approach will enable the early delivery of much-needed new homes at a sustainable location, providing crucial community infrastructure in terms of a new school, health centre and highways connections.

 The alternative to this holistic approach to planned growth in Eccleshall is that a range of developers would submit planning applications for numerous sites around the town in the absence of an up-to-date Local Plan.
 Each would be significant in its own right and together would represent a number of homes at similar to or in excess of what we are proposing, but with each individual development at a scale insufficient to include meaningful infrastructure.
 Our approach delivers most of Eccleshall’s future housing need in one planning application, enabling the development to provide infrastructure planned in from the outset, including a new school, new health centre, and spine road linking Stafford Road with Stone Road.